bigdevwhale/marat555.github.io/_posts/2018-11-28-simple-way-to-boost-coding-speed.md

 They do a lot of unnecessary actions to perform some simple operations that IDE developers have already moved to certain shortcut keys.
 A high-class programmer should know these shortcuts no worse than the programming language with which he works.

-As a simple example, consider the following common situations for which most IDEs have keyboard shortcuts or has plugin:
+As a simple example, consider the following common situations for which most IDEs have keyboard shortcuts or have plugin:

-* Refactoring variables, methods that occurs several times in the project.
+* Refactoring variables, methods that occur several times in the project.
 * Surround Code Fragments with Language-Specific Constructs.
 * Override Methods of a Superclass
 * Navigating through the source code